• ABOUT ME

 Guest Editor, Peer Reviewed Journal

-Mark Ginsburg, and Randa Grob-Zakhary.
+Dunlop, Emily, Mark Ginsburg, and Randa Grob-Zakhary.
 2022.
 Special Issue: Education in Pandemics [versions in English, French, Arabic, and Spanish].
 Journal on Education in Emergencies, Volume 8, Issue 3.

 Book Chapters in Edited Volumes

 Dunlop, Emily, and Rena Deitz.
-Forthcoming.
+2025.
 “Education in Post-Conflict Reconstruction.”
 In.
 A. W. Wiseman, E. Anderson, L. Damaschke-Dietrick, E. Gallegher, N. Dzotsenidze, & M. Park.
 (Eds).
 The Handbook of Comparative Education.
 Edward Elgar Publishers

 Education for Politics and Democratization